Chirag-ahir/SFC-Preparation/README.md

 Omni Channel is a powerful customer service feature that helps route various types of work items (like cases, leads, chats, and tasks) to the most suitable, available agents in real time.

 What is company setting?<br>
 Company settings in Salesforce are a collection of information about your organization.
-They include details like your company's name, address, no. of license, and primary contact.
+They include details like your company's name, address, no. of license, business hours and primary contact.

 How many custom objects we can create in org?<br>
 - Development:400